-In connection with our initial public offering, we entered into a new employment agreement with Mr. Noyes, which superseded his prior offer letter previously entered into with us.
-The new employment agreement provides for standard terms of employment, including base salary, annual bonus potential and benefits eligibility.
-In addition, the new employment agreement provides for severance benefits for Mr. Noyes.
+Mr. Noyes is party to an employment agreement with us that provides for standard terms of employment, including base salary, annual bonus potential and benefits eligibility.
+In addition, the employment agreement provides for severance benefits for Mr. Noyes.
 In connection with a termination without Cause or resignation for Good Reason (each, as defined in Mr. Noyes' employment agreement) (a "Qualifying Termination"), Mr. Noyes shall be entitled to the following benefits, subject to the execution and nonrevocation of a release in favor of the Company: (i) twelve months of base salary continuation and (ii) twelve months of continued Company-paid COBRA continuation benefits.
-Upon a Qualifying Termination within 12 months following a change in control, Mr. Noyes shall be entitled to the following benefits, in lieu of the aforementioned entitlements: (i) 18 months of base salary and the target annual bonus for the year of termination, payable in lump sum, (ii) 18 months of continued Company-paid COBRA continuations.
+Upon a Qualifying Termination within 12 months following a change in control, Mr. Noyes shall be entitled to the following benefits, in lieu of the aforementioned entitlements: (i) 18 months of base salary and the target annual bonus for the year of termination, payable in lump sum, (ii) 18 months of continued Company-paid COBRA continuation benefits, and (iii) full accelerated vesting of all equity awards subject to time-based vesting conditions.
 If any payments would be subject to the excise tax imposed by Section 4999 of the Code, then such payments shall be reduced to avoid the imposition of such excise tax, provided, however, that such reduction shall only occur if the executive's reduced payments, in the aggregate, are greater than the aggregate payments to be received by the executive absent such reduction but with the imposition of the excise tax.